Login to STEAM HUB

 Classroom Placement

 When a Main Block is turned on, it automatically searches for and connects to a Bridge if one is available.
-When connected to a Bridge, the Main Block's lights flash in this pattern: middle two on & outer two off → outer two on & middle two off.
 When multiple Bridge signals are available, a Main Block will connect to the Bridge with the strongest signal.

+A Bridge can handle up to 15 connected Robo Main Blocks.
 In schools with multiple Bridges, placement is very important to make sure Main Blocks connect to the correct Bridge while in use.
 Read these tips and take them under consideration while setting up multiple Bridges:

 • If multiple Bridges are separated by several classrooms, hallways, and/or walls, placement of the Bridge within the room it is used in can be flexible.
 These Bridges will be far enough apart that a Main Block should always connect to the Bridge in the room, as it will have a stronger signal when compared to others.

 • If multiple Bridges are being used in adjacent classrooms or across a hallway, place the Bridges as far away from each other and the other classroom as possible.
 It may be necessary to turn on Main Blocks next to the classroom’s Bridge to ensure they connect to the right bridge before use.
-If Main Blocks have difficulty consistently selecting the correct Bridge, it means the signal strength of these Bridges are not considerably different enough and you could serve these classrooms with one centrally-placed Bridge.

 FAQs